There are not only endless learnings and homages but also powerful ways to celebrate and be joyful.

-As Toronto’s largest Black Futures Month celebration, KUUMBA offers an exciting lineup of dance, music, workshops and literary events.
+As Toronto’s largest Black Futures Month celebration, KUUMBA offers an exciting lineup of dance, music, workshops, visual arts and more.

-Although we’re excited about everything this festival offers at Harbourfront Centre, we’re especially excited for DIVA, a drag show inspired by icons Lizzo, Whitney Houston, Prince and Tina Turner.
-February 3 to 11, 2023
+Although we’re excited about everything this festival offers at Harbourfront Centre, we’re especially excited for Jully Black in concert, which will be opened by up-and-coming R&B songstress Aqyila, on February 17.

 Toronto Black Film Festival

-Taking place online and in person, the 11th Toronto Black Film Festival is dedicated to celebrating the very best in cinematic work centring African, Caribbean, African American and Black Canadian narratives.
+Taking place online and in person, the 12th Toronto Black Film Festival is dedicated to celebrating the very best in cinematic work centred on African, Caribbean, African American, and Black Canadian narratives.

 Whether you tune in to one screening or invest in an all-access pass, you won’t be disappointed by the selection of independent films.
-You might even recognize some stars, including Black Panther’s Letitia Wright.
-February 15 to 20, 2023
+You might even recognize some stars, including Jackie Brown and Pam Grier.

 Spice Food and Wine Group presents Black Grapes, a tasting event celebrating Black winemakers and their wines.
 Curated by sommelier Beverly Crandon, there will be a selection of wines from Canada, the United States, South Africa, and more.